dnuzi/dnuzi-ai/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%"/>

-## What is D-AI?
+## What is Hiaz AI?

-**D-AI** is a full-featured AI SDK and CLI that wraps the [DanuZz](https://ai.dnuz.top) API.
+**Hiaz** is a full-featured AI SDK and CLI that wraps the [DanuZz](https://ai.dnuz.top) API.
 Chat with AI from your terminal, Node.js server, Python script, or browser — with optional MongoDB persistence and multi-turn conversation memory built in.

 <div align="center">